-HOM204 Homeopathic Medicine II
+HOM204 Homeopathic Medicine II Part I

 Students continue their study of homeopathic medicine, and discuss the underpinning principles and philosophy, using The Organon of the Medical Art as a template.
 The materia medica of homeopathic remedies is taught according to their classification in the animal, plant or mineral kingdoms, as well as the families and/or groups within the kingdoms.
 Case studies are used to orient the student to the practical application of homeopathy, and students develop skills in homeopathic case taking, repertorizing, case analysis, and single-remedy prescribing taught in accordance with The Organon of the Medical Art.
-Textbooks and computer software are used in the delivery of the competencies, and students will have the choice to use hard copy book format or software format in case analysis.
 (Prerequisite: HOM100)

-HOM205 Homeopathic Medicine II
+HOM205 Homeopathic Medicine II Part II